 The step most guides skip: some peptides dissolve better if you first add a small volume of 0.1% acetic acid (around 100 to 200 microliters), let the powder dissolve completely, then dilute to your target volume with bacteriostatic water.
 This is not the same as injecting acetic acid.
 The final concentration is dominated by BWI.
 The acetic acid just does the dissolution work.

 The technique for GHK-Cu: add 100 to 150 microliters of 0.1% acetic acid directly to the vial.
 Wait for the powder to fully dissolve (30 to 60 seconds of gentle swirling).
 Then add bacteriostatic water to your target total volume.
 The final solution should be clear.
-Any cloudiness at this stage means incomplete dissolution or aggregation; do not inject it.
+Any cloudiness at this stage means the powder has not fully dissolved or has clumped; do not inject it.

 How Much Bacteriostatic Water Do You Actually Add?